Avis Yates Rivers

 Never shying away from hard work and always willing to do what was necessary to succeed, Avis has accomplished a great deal as she continues to build on her 30-year career in the world of business.

-She serves as a Director on the Board of a select group of non-profit organizations, and is the National Spokesperson for NCWIT’s Sit With Me Campaign.
-Avis also serves on the board of the National Center for Women & Information Technology (NCWIT), the Women Presidents’ Educational Organization (WPEO), the Newark Regional Business Partnership (NRBP), and the NJ Small Business Development Centers.
+She serves as a Director on the Board of a select group of non-profit organizations and is the National Spokesperson for NCWIT’s Sit With Me Campaign.
+Avis also serves on the board of the National Center for Women & Information Technology (NCWIT) and the Women Presidents’ Educational Organization (WPEO).

 She is a highly sought after business leader, a nationally recognized thought leader and social entrepreneur, and an effective, in-demand international speaker.
 Other awards and honors include Entrepreneur of the Year, Woman of Distinction, the Shirley Chisholm Award for Business, Top 10 Women in Technology and Top 25 Leading Women Entrepreneurs & Business Owners, among many others.